 |Tin and iron||Snakes of all kinds and sizes, skinks, toads||Early morning and during cool spells|

-Good to check at absolutely any time but only present in the tropics
+|Coconut husk piles||Small snakes and lizards, caecilians, amphisbaenians, all amphibians.
+Red-eyed Crocodile Skinks (Tribolonotus gracilis)||Good to check at any time but only present in the tropics|

-Small snakes – including coral snakes and young kraits, skinks, frogs and toads, caecilians, blind snakes, salamanders/newts, amphisbaenians||Good to check anytime.
+|Damp or rotting logs/bark||Juvenile or very small snakes – including coral snakes and young kraits, skinks, frogs and toads, caecilians, blind snakes, salamanders/newts, amphisbaenians||Good to check anytime.
 Scorpions, coral snakes and young kraits can be found under bark: caution is advised.|

 |Plastic/tarpaulins||All types of reptiles/amphibians apart from chelonians are found under this but at lower frequency||Anytime, but results usually not as good as with other types of refugia|

 What about baby turtles and other aquatic herps?
 For these tricky customers dip netting is by far the best active method.
 If you decide to go dip netting, try to sweep the net down and towards you, so that you scoop it through the vegetation and back up towards your feet.
 Going through all the vegetation carefully can reveal some awesome surprises, from aquatic caecilians to tiny snakes and hatchling turtles.
 Make sure to put any vegetation back into the water after you’ve finished.

 Herping for Specific Targets

 Research, research, research!
 If you’re looking for a specific target you must pay great attention to previous records of its sightings.
 Where has it been found?
 During what time of the year?
 In what habitat?
 What was the weather like at that time?
 When is its mating season?
 Was it found in a tree, if so, what species of tree and how high up?
 If you’ve seen a photo of a specimen found under a board, what was it like under that board?
 Was it damp or dry?

-6. Don’t be Fooled by Range Maps!
+Don’t be Fooled by Range Maps!

 The problem is that many species don’t occupy whole areas; they tend have more of a patchwork distribution, missing out a 4 square mile area here or a 500 sq ft field there… In some areas, absolute assholes might have collected most of them for the pet trade and now they are on the edge of local extinction!
 So, your best bet is to use range maps and field guides as a good general indication of the presence of a species, but to use recent sightings with photographic evidence as absolute proof.